richtastic/ff/src/3DR/wiki/app.md

 	- how to do projection onto surface
 		- how to avoid 'falling' over an edge?

+- field (projection) curvature is different from point curvature?

+- how to get both curvatures at a (surface)point ? k1 / k2 ?
+-> curvature = derivative of normal

+- which radius to choose in point curvature estimation (smallest ?)

 - PROJECT TO SURFACE:
 	- closes sphere points
 	- poisson gradient